aiLinMc/Geng/README.md

 Q: Do you support other versions of Minecraft?

 A: Currently only supports 1.21.1.
 Unfortunately, I may only stay at that version update.

+## Sponsored Link
+If you are Chinese, please jump to [this page](https://afdian.com/a/aiLinMc) to sponsor.

+Sponsorship links for countries other than China have not yet been opened.

+**Your sponsorship is my biggest motivation for updating!**